girliemac/getting-started-lessons/accessibility/README.md

 ### The problem with using the URL

 Screen readers read the text.
 If a URL appears in the text, the screen reader will read the URL.
-Generally speaking, the URL does not convey meaningful information, and just sounds annoying.
+Generally speaking, the URL does not convey meaningful information, and can sound annoying.
 You may have experienced this if your phone has ever audibly read a text message with a URL.

 ### The problem with "click here"

-Screen readers also have the ability to read just the hyperlinks on a page, much in the same way a sighted person would scan a page for links.
+Screen readers also have the ability to read only the hyperlinks on a page, much in the same way a sighted person would scan a page for links.
 If the link text is always "click here", all the user will hear is "click here, click here, click here, click here, click here, ..."
 All links are now indistinguishable from one another.

 ### Good link text